-Back in our restaurant and catering days, we would end up with lots of extra tomatoes from our farm delivery, so many, in fact, we had to get very creative with them!
+Back in our restaurant and catering days, we would end up with lots of extra tomatoes from our farm delivery-so many, in fact, that we had to get very creative with them!
+We would load up our ovens with sheet pans full of summer tomatoes, and the result was heavenly!
 This is how our roasted tomato sauce came to be.

 Roasted Tomato Sauce Ingredients

-- Tomatoes– this recipe is perfect for summer’s bounty of vine-ripe fresh tomatoes.
+- Tomatoes: This recipe is perfect for summer’s bounty of vine-ripe fresh tomatoes.
+Use your favorite types of tomatoes: cherry tomatoes, heirlooms, Romas, grape tomatoes, or plum tomatoes.

-- Shallots and Garlic– enhances with savory goodness.
+- Shallots and garlic: Enhance the sauce with savory goodness.

-- Herbs– oregano and basil are the go-to’s but feel free to add or substitute with marjoram, rosemary or whatever you love.
+- Fresh herbs: Fresh oregano and basil are the go-to, but feel free to add or substitute with marjoram, rosemary, or whatever you love.

 See the recipe card below for a full list of ingredients and measurements.